List of political parties in Palestine

-The following political parties, listed in alphabetic order, have taken part in recent elections for the Palestinian National Authority in the Palestinian territories:
+The following political parties, listed in alphabetic order, have taken part in recent elections for the Palestinian National Authority in Palestine.

 Brief history and overview

 In 1994, The Palestinian Authority was formed, the governing body for the interim period pending final status negotiations.
 The President of the State of Palestine is the highest-ranking political position, the equivalent to head of state, in the Palestinian National Authority (PNA).
 The President is elected by popular elections.
 The Palestinian Legislative Council is the legislature of the Palestinian Authority.
-It is not to be confused with the Palestine National Council, which remains the national legislature of the Palestinian people as a whole.
+It is not to be confused with the Palestinian National Council, which remains the national legislature of the Palestinian people as a whole.
 The PLC passed a new law in June 2005 increasing the number of MPs from 88 to 132, stipulating that half be elected under a system of proportional representation and half by traditional constituencies.